Dstaikos/go-reloaded/docs/tests.md

     Output: “MATH (  )”

 <h4>Paragraph</h4>

-As John said : ‘ I saw 2D (hex) birds and 1011 (bin) cats ‘ yesterday .
-It was a amazing experience !
+As John said : ' I saw 2D (hex) birds and 1011 (bin) cats ' yesterday .
+It was a amazing experience !!
 This was truly fun (up, 3) .Can’t wait to do it again(cap, 2).

-Output: As John said: ‘I saw 45 birds and 11 cats’ yesterday .
-It was an amazing experience!
+Output: As John said: 'I saw 45 birds and 11 cats' yesterday .
+It was an amazing experience!!
 This WAS TRULY FUN.
 Can’t wait to do It Again.